 I mentioned these symptoms to my friends during the competition and the verdict was unanimous.
 It sounds like Dusty may have gastric ulcers.

-Could this be the case?
+Could this be the case of GAstric Ulcers?

 As soon as I arrived back at the ranch, I couldn’t wait to google gastric ulcers.
 The more I read the more I was convinced Dusty was suffering with Equine Gastric Ulcer Syndrome EGUS.
 I know I could get a more definitive answer if I got my Vet to perform an endoscope.
 Apart from the cost it is a very invasive procedure that I was not prepared for Dusty to endure.